Important Information Regarding Child Custody in Nevada

 - To both parents jointly pursuant or to either parent.

-- To a person or persons in whose home the child has been living and where the child has had a wholesome and stable environment.
+- To a person or persons in whose home the children have been living and where he or she has had a wholesome and stable environment.

-- To any person related within the fifth degree of consanguinity to the child whom the court finds suitable and able to provide proper care and guidance for the child, regardless of whether the relative resides within this State.
+- To any person related within the fifth degree of consanguinity to the child whom the court finds suitable and able to provide proper care and guidance, regardless of whether the relative resides within this State.

-- To any other person or persons whom the court finds suitable and able to provide proper care and guidance for the child.
+- To any other person or persons whom the court finds suitable and able to provide proper care and guidance.

 Best Interest of the Child